dynamikapps/llama-summarizer/README.md

 - Uses smart chunking with overlapping sections to ensure no information is lost
 - Produces a comprehensive final summary that stays within the model's limits
 - Automatically detects file formats based on extension
+- Available as both command-line tool and web interface

 ## Prerequisites